Yoga Therapy is different than any other form of treatment you have tried.

 Intake Session

-Based on the information gathered, the yoga therapist creates a personalized Yoga Therapy program that may include specific yoga postures, breathwork techniques, meditation practices, and lifestyle recommendations to support your well-being.
+Based on the information gathered, your yoga therapist creates a personalized Yoga Therapy program that may include specific yoga postures, breathwork techniques, meditation practices, and lifestyle recommendations to support your well-being.

 You will leave with a custom yoga practice the day of the intake.